Antrikshy/antrikshy.github.io/_drafts/2016-06-17-a-quickstart-guide-for-pebble-app-configuration.md

 {% endhighlight %}

 The above code is completely valid, and can be placed as-is into `app.js`, assuming the `options` object is well-structured when it comes from your config webpage.
+What do I mean by well structured?
+I mean the keys correspond exactly with the message keys you defined in the section above titled "Message Keys".